 If you really want to discount new items, try offering these deals only to your loyalty program members.
 You might also provide new product discounts only to customers who have spent a lot of money in your shop.
-In either case, you’ll want to keep the discount modest and be sure you’re getting something in return.
+In either case, you’ll want to keep the discount modest and be sure you’re getting something.

-Then scroll down to the Cart conditions section and select Total Customer Spend from the drop-down menu.
-In this example, the customer can use this coupon if they’ve spent at least $500 with us in the last year:
+Then scroll to the Cart Conditions section and select Total Customer Spend from the menu.
+For instance, in this example, the customer can use this coupon if they’ve spent at least $500 with us in the last year:

 With this tactic, you can limit discounts on new items to only your best customers.